rapid7/metasploit-framework/Writing-External-Python-Modules.md

 ## Python Library

 The library currently supports a few function calls that can be used to report information to Metasploit Framework.
-The metasploit library can be loaded into your Python module by including the following line:
+The `metasploit` library can be loaded into your Python module by including the following line:

 ```python
 from metasploit import module
 ```

-The location of the [metasplolit library](https://github.com/rapid7/metasploit-framework/tree/master/lib/msf/core/modules/external/python) is automatically added to the `PYTHONPATH` environment variable before the Python module is executed.
+The location of the [metasploit library](https://github.com/rapid7/metasploit-framework/tree/master/lib/msf/core/modules/external/python) is automatically added to the `PYTHONPATH` environment variable before the Python module is executed.

 ## Describe Yourself